 For every site, Gatsby Cloud provides two webhooks:

-- a Build Webhook which triggers a Deploy Build
+- a Build Webhook which triggers a Production Build

 - and a Preview Webhook which triggers a CMS Preview build